 A small group of men was formed, called the mayor’s brethren (or aldermen or elders) who ran the town.
 Anyone who was mayor for a year automatically became an alderman for life.

 The rivalry between the Stanley and Molyneux families became distinctly pronounced in the early 1400s.
 One writer has likened it to the feuds between the Montagues and Capulets in Romeo and Juliet.

-Sir John Stanley who had married Isabella, the daughter of Thomas Lathom and family heiress, was made titular king of the Isle of Man by Henry IV for his services in the battle of Shrewsbury (1403).
-It was a position which was held in the family until 1737.
+Sir John Stanley who had married Isabella, the daughter of Thomas Lathom and family heiress, was made titular king of the Isle of Man by Henry IV for his services at the battle of Shrewsbury (1403), a position which was held in the family until 1737.
 To facilitate journeys to the Isle of Man, he was given permission to fortify his house at the bottom of Water Street in 1406, subsequently to be known as the Tower of Liverpool.
 This is the site of the current Tower Buildings.

 Molyneux was subsequently made constable of the castle in 1441, and in 1446 the position was made hereditary, and remained so for two centuries.